-Sometimes the evidence in a crime is in the form of a written document-perhaps a ransom note in a kidnapping, a rewritten will or a forged cheque in a fraud case.
-Investigators who examine these suspect documents-called "questioned documents"- look at the paper, the ink, the pen or the printer (or typewriter) that laid down the ink, the handwriting and even the wording and punctuation of the document to figure out who wrote the document, if it was altered and when.
+Sometimes the evidence in a crime is in the form of a written document-perhaps a ransom note in a kidnapping, a rewritten will or a forged cheque in a fraud case. examine documents-called Investigators who these suspect "auestioned documents"- look at the paper, the ink, the pen or the printer (or typewriter) that laid down the ink, the handwriting and even the wording and punctuation of the document to figure out who wrote the document, if it was altered and when.